openrsct/mobilitytoolbox/docs/index.md

   net.getPowerHenbFemtoWatts(); % Returns Power of HENB in Watts

-  net.getPowerHenbFemtoDbm(); % Returns Power of HENB in Dbm
+  net.getPowerHenbFemtoDBm(); % Returns Power of HENB in DBm

   net.getPowerEnbWatts(); % Returns Power of ENB in Watts

-  net.getPowerEnbDbm(); % Returns Power of ENB in Dbm
+  net.getPowerEnbDBm(); % Returns Power of ENB in DBm

   net.getNumberSubcarriers() % Returns number of subcarriers